eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/jsx-props-no-multi-spaces/README.md

 # jsx-props-no-multi-spaces

 > **Deprecated**: Use [`no-multi-spaces`](no-multi-spaces) instead, as it fully covers all test cases from this rule.
+> If you'd like to disallow empty line between props, use [`padpadding-line-between-statementsding`](padding-line-between-statements) instead.

 Disallow multiple spaces between inline JSX props.